Aspect templates

 {twinCategory}

-Resolves to the digital twin’s category
+Resolves to the Twin’s category

 Yes